nulib-labs/ai-file-processor/README.md

 ### Identifying Failed Files

+Bash commands shown, but this can alternatively be done via the AWS console.

 User-defined metadata keys are created on each S3 output file:
 - `x-amz-meta-processing-status`: `success` or `error`
 - `x-amz-meta-input-tokens`: Number of input tokens consumed